 At Hogan Omidi, PC, our divorce lawyers work closely with clients to ensure their interests are protected in both divisions of assets and division of debts.
 We handle divorces in the Denver metro area and throughout the state.

 From Kathleen’s interview for the Masters of Family Law series on ReelLawyers.com

 Negotiating Division Of Debts And Alternative Solutions

 Many couples have at least some debt.
-Commonly encountered debts include mortgage, car loans and credit card balances, lines of credit, home equity loans, and student loans.
-Secured debts (collateralized loans) such as mortgages, car loans or home equity loans are commonly addressed along with the asset encumbered by the loan.
-For example, consideration of whether to keep or sell the home will have to include weighing if or how the mortgage can be refinanced or paid.
+Commonly encountered debts include mortgages, car loans and credit card balances, lines of credit, home equity loans, and student loans.
+Secured debts (collateralized loans) such as mortgages, car loans, or home equity loans are commonly addressed along with the asset encumbered by the loan.
+For example, considering whether to keep or sell the home must include weighing if or how the mortgage can be refinanced or paid.

 If you and your spouse are willing to enter into negotiation to settle your divorce, you may be able to reach an agreement regarding the allocation of marital debt.
-However, when couples have unequal incomes, it may not be financially feasible to divide those debts in half.
+However, when couples have unequal incomes, dividing those debts in half may not be financially feasible.
 Our lawyers can help you explore tradeoffs to balance the overall divorce settlement.
-For example, the high-earning spouse may agree to pay off an existing credit card or car loan in exchange for the other spouse relinquishing stocks, real estate or retirement funds of comparable value.
+For example, the high-earning spouse may agree to pay off an existing credit card or car loan in exchange for the other spouse relinquishing stocks, real estate, or retirement funds of comparable value.

 What Happens If My Spouse Defaults On Our Credit Cards Or Loans?